jacobszmon/Git-Info-Pages/README.md

 - The docs are written using Markdown syntax.
 - The notes consist of modules written as `.md` files in the `docs` folder.
 - The sidebar menu and the module table of contents are auto-generated.
-- Modules can be a single files or can be separated into sub-topics across multiple files.

 Each of these topics is covered below.